LensedStar/react_weather_app/README.md

 # React Weather App

-A simple and responsive weather application built using React, TypeScript, and Vite.
+A simple weather application built using React, TypeScript, and Vite.
 This app fetches weather data from an external API and displays it in a user-friendly interface.

 ## Live Demo